St Davids Bishop's Palace: Site significance

-Professor Emeritus of history at Swansea University Ralph A. Griffiths OBE has described St David's Cathedral and Bishops Palace as: "one of the most significant sites in the history of Christianity in the British Isles, and one of the earliest", and "where Welsh Christianity and nationalism are entwined".
+Ralph A. Griffiths, Professor Emeritus of history at Swansea University, has described St Davids Cathedral and Bishop's Palace as "one of the most significant sites in the history of Christianity in the British Isles, and one of the earliest", and "where Welsh Christianity and nationalism are entwined".

 Much of the town wall remains, particularly on the south side.
 The main gate into the cathedral compound, Porth-y-Tŵr, dates from about 1300 and remains intact.
 Inside the palace, most of the structure remains in spite of being open to the elements.

 Conservation work

-The condition of Bishops Palace began causing serious concern from the 1990s.
+The condition of Bishop's Palace began causing serious concern from the 1990s.
 Construction materials had included a mixture of local stone and Precambrian volcanic rock.
 Exposure to the elements was affecting key features of the highly decorated stonework, windows and sculptures, causing erosion.
 In some places, walls were becoming so thin there was a danger of structural collapse.

 Under the guidance of CADW, a restoration programme began in 2003 and was completed in October 2009.
 The work involved the rebuilding of some walls and repair of damaged carvings.
 Conservation also provided an opportunity to improve accessibility, with floors replaced to make it possible to circuit the building's ground floor.
 The project was subsequently shortlisted for a Grand Prix Europa Nostra, an award from the Pan-European Federation of Cultural Heritage.

-Bishops Palace in art
+Bishop's Palace in art

-The Bishops Palace captured the imagination of the British painter Turner, and features in his South Wales Sketchbook of 1795, now part of the Turner Bequest at the Tate.
+The Bishop's Palace captured the imagination of the British painter J. M. W. Turner, and features in his South Wales Sketchbook of 1795, now part of the Turner Bequest at the Tate.
 There are two images, one of which was drawn inside the ruins.
 The second, in graphite and watercolour, shows the entrance to the Great Hall.